google-marketing-solutions/ads-monitor/README.md

 * `google-ads.yaml` - file that contains authentication details to connect to Google Ads API.

-> Change `--network=host` to the network that where your Pushgateway instance is running.
+> Change `--network=host` to the network that where your Prometheus instance is running.

 `gaarf_exporter` will push expose metrics on `localhost:8000` so they can later be scraped by Prometheus.